ccmarris/python-bloxone/documentation/source/usage.rst

     :class:`b1platform`
         Note, this has been deprecated and replaced by the b1oph class.
         It therefore inherits from b1oph for compatibility.
+        This may be used for specific platform elements in the future.

     :class:`b1ddi`
         Access to the BloxOne DDI API with core methods for *get*, *create*,